 The simplest and most convenient way for you to provide the required customs information is through Jersey Post’s online postage portal.
 By going online, you can save time and skip the post office queues by creating and printing postage labels that meet the new requirements.
 By buying your postage online, you benefit from a 2% discount.

 No printer?
 No problem.

-Once you have created the postage label online, you can visit any post office and show one of our counter staff the label and barcode number.
-They will then print the label in store for you to affix to your parcel.
+We have printing machines at all our post offices, which means you can still use our online postage portal to create your postage labels.
+Visit any post office and show one of our counter staff the label and barcode number.
+They will then print the label instore for you to affix to your parcel.